-Vault Validation Management provides an intuitive user interface to help validation professionals author, review, and pre-approve test scripts before they can become available for execution by Executors.
-The interface allows Test Authors to add, copy, and delete setup steps and execution steps to ensure that applicable requirements are challenged effectively.
-Test Authors can link Requirements to test steps or test scripts which helps with automatic creation of the requirements traceability matrix.
+Vault Validation Management provides a collaborative and intuitive user interface to help validation professionals author, review, and pre-approve test scripts before they can become available for execution by Executors.
+The interface allows Test Authors and Test Co-Authors to simultaneously add, copy, and delete setup steps and execution steps to ensure that applicable requirements are challenged effectively.
+Test Authors and Test Co-Authors can link Requirements to test steps which helps with the automatic creation of the requirements traceability matrix.

 About the Test Authoring Interface

-When you perform the Author Test action on a test which is in the In Authoring lifecycle state, Vault takes you to the Test Authoring Interface.
+When you perform the Author Test action on a test that is in the In Authoring lifecycle state, Vault takes you to the Test Authoring Interface.

 Test Header

-This section includes the Name and Title of the test script being authored.
-If the test name and title is too long to display, you can hover over the header to view the full name and title.
+This section includes the Test Script ID if available or the Name with the Title of the test script being authored.
+If the test name and title are too long to display, you can hover over the header to view the full name and title.

 Step Navigation Panel